 Financial planning involves a holistic review and assessment of a person’s personal finances.
-This includes income, expenses, investments, goals, taxes, risk capacity and risk tolerance.
+This includes income, expenses, investments, goals, protection, taxes, retirement plans, risk capacity and risk tolerance.
 Once assessed, a financial planner develops a strategy, or financial plan, for the person based on where they currently stand and what their goals are.

 This plan will include:

 – A comprehensive budget including all income sources and expenses.